 Get Financial Help for Tree Work

 Residents who have a palm street tree are eligible to participate in the City’s 50-50 Street Tree Program.
 This program reimburses the property owner for up to 50% ($750 maximum/tree with a maximum of two trees per property) of the cost to maintenance prune a permitted street tree(s).
 In addition to pruning, any property owner wishing to remove and replace a palm street tree with an issued permit will be eligible for the 50-50 Street Tree Program.
-Please note work must be completed by pre-approved contractors and funds are available on a first-come, first-served basis.
+Please note work must be completed by an Approved Contractor.
+Funds are available on a first-come, first-served basis.

 Fremont is a Tree City USA